• Sign in / New account

 Exhibition information

-Designed and handcrafted jewellery in silver and gold with semi-precious stones.
-Chloe’s creations are an expression of emotions, fragments of experiences lived, inspired by treasures that are all around us.
+Chloe’s creations are an expression of emotions, fragments of experiences lived, inspired by treasures that are all around us

-I use traditional silversmithing techniques to create contemporary statement rings, necklaces and earrings.
-Cloelea Jewellery pieces are sustainably produced using recycled precious metals and a variety of precious and semi-precious stones (amongst my favourites: labradorite, opal, moonstone, amethyst, garnet).
+I use traditional goldsmithing techniques to create contemporary rings, necklaces and earrings, using recycled precious metals (sterling silver and 9ct gold) and gemstones, especially opal, labradorite, garnet, moonstone, agate, amethyst.

 View all portfolios